 How to grow your own Sugarloaf Pineapple

-Every Sugarloaf Pineapple we sell comes with a top that you can easily grow a new plant from.
+Every Kauai Sugarloaf Pineapple we sell on the island of Kauai comes with a top so that you can easily grow a new plant.
+When we ship Kauai Sugarloaf Pineapple that was ordered through the website we trip the leaves on the crown so that it will fit in the FedEx box.
 Even though the top is trimmed it will still grow.
-We trim the tops so the pineapple will fit in the box.
 It may produce one plant or if you are lucky, the top may sprout side shoots, called suckers, off of the sides of the newly planted top.
 Of course you need a warm and sunny climate to expect it to really thrive.
 Here are some basic points if you want to try it yourself, but please understand there is a lot more to it if you want to produce large high quality fruit.

 - Let it sit for at least a week in a dry, well shaded place such as a garage.